anaclaudialemos/drugstore_sales_prediction/README.md

 To find out how much can be invested in the renovation of each of the units, the CFO has requested a sales prediction for each of Rossmann's units for the next 6 weeks.

 ## Business Results
-The model developed predicts a gross income of US$ 285.71 MM in the next 6 weeks for the stores available, where the best and worst case scenarios results on US$ 286.42 MM and US$ 284.99 MM, respectively.
+The model developed predicts a gross income of US$ 285,707,584.00 in the next 6 weeks for the stores available, where the best and worst case scenarios results on US$ 286,423,764.87 and US$ 284,991,409.31, respectively.

 To make the predictions available online for CFO to access directly from their smartphone, the messaging application Telegram was used.
 In this application, the user must inform a bot created in Telegram of the ID of the store for which he wants to get the sales prediction for the next 6 weeks.
 The bot will then return a message with the prediciton.
 You can access the Telegram bot below through this [link](https://www.t.me/rossmannACL_bot).